Seminars & Symposia

 Regenerative Medicine Seminar Series

-The Beckman Center, Bio-X and the Institute for Stem Cell Biology and Regenerative Medicine jointly sponsors these seminars that meet weekly on Thursdays throughout the academic year.
-The seminars bring students, post-docs, faculty and trainees together from Bioengineering, Engineering, the Medical School and the Biological Sciences to hear about and discuss work in progress.
+The Beckman Center, Bio-X, and the Institute for Stem Cell Biology and Regenerative Medicine jointly sponsors the Regenerative Medicine Seminar Series that meets weekly on Thursdays throughout the academic year.
+The seminars bring students, post-docs, faculty and trainees together from Bioengineering, Engineering, the Medical School, and the Biological Sciences to hear about and discuss work in progress.
 It has been a tremendous help with making the Stanford research community aware of the broad range of research in regenerative medicine on campus.